Skip to main content

 Module description

-This module provides an opportunity for you to expand your understanding of the quantitative analysis of health and disease in human populations.
-It will challenge you not only to grasp the fundamentals of how epidemiological measures are defined, determined and interpreted, but also to apply these fundamentals to study design.
-You will learn to apply epidemiological methods to analyse specific human health challenges, will consider the associated ethical issues, and will appreciate how these approaches are essential for tackling today’s global health challenges.
+You will be challenged not only to grasp the fundamentals of how epidemiological measures are defined, determined and interpreted, but also to apply these fundamentals to study design.
+You will learn to apply epidemiological methods to analyse specific human health challenges, consider the associated ethical issues, and appreciate how these approaches are essential for tackling today’s global health challenges.

 Learning objectives